 I can spend hours looking through all the amazing embroidery designs I have amassed over the many years of collecting designs.
 It appears that one can never have too many.
 Well, that is what Kirsty and I believed.

-Naturally, I have my favourites and I am sure there are thousands of designs that I have not used over all these years.
+Naturally, I have my favorites and I am sure there are thousands of designs that I have not used over all these years.
 There are just not enough days in the year, or even hours left for me to try them all.

 Make sure you have the time to scroll through the designs.
 Although it is a pleasure it is also very time-consuming.